-- You may have some pain in your legs, and you can take simple pain relieving medications, for example, Paracetamol.
-Do not take more than eight tablets within a 24 hour period.
+- You may have some pain in your legs, for which you can take simple pain relieving medications e.g. Paracetamol, no more than eight tablets within a 24 hour period.

 - Your leg or legs will be bandaged from the toes to just below the groin for a period of five days.
-After five days, you will need to come back to see your doctor or visit your GP and have your dressings and sutures removed.
+After five days, you will come back to see the doctor or go to your GP and have your dressings and sutures removed.
 This may vary, depending on the consultant.

 - Some bruising is normal.

 - You have been advised to wear elastic support stockings.
-These should be worn during the next three weeks except when you shower and when you go to bed at night.
+These should be worn during the next three weeks except when you have your shower and when you go to bed at night.

 What to avoid

-- Do not sit with your knees bent or with your legs crossed at the knee—instead, sit with you legs elevated and flex your feet at regular intervals.
+- sitting with your knees bent—instead, sit with you legs elevated and flex your feet at regular intervals

-- Do not drive until after you have seen your doctor at your first follow-up appointment.
+- driving until after you have seen your doctor at your first follow-up appointment

-- Do not lift, push or drag anything heavy for at least four weeks.
+- pushing or dragging anything heavy for four weeks

-- Do no wear constrictive clothing on your legs, for example tights or garters.
+- wearing constrictive clothing on your legs eg. tights or garters.

 What to do

-- increased pain that is unrelieved by the simple pain relieving medications (e.g. paracetamol)
+- increased pain unrelieved by simple pain relieving medications e.g. paracetamol

 - you develop a fever

-- you have a discharge/blood coming from your wounds, particularly in the groin
+- you have a discharge or blood coming from your wounds, particularly in the groin

 - you have any other symptoms of infection.
 This may include excess redness around the wound site which is hot to touch.